Selecting and Managing the Method of Sale of Bonds

 Note: This Best Practice (BP) is one of a group of documents relating to the sale of bonds.
 These documents should be read and considered in conjunction with each other because of the interaction of the processes to which they apply.
 The documents are:

-When not required by state or local laws, issuers should sell their debt using the method of sale that is most likely to achieve the lowest cost of borrowing, while taking into account both short-range and long-range implications for taxpayers and ratepayers.
-Differing views exist with respect to the relative merits of competitive sales, negotiated sales, and private sales (placements and bank loans).
-Moreover, research into the subject has not led to universally accepted findings as to which method of sale is preferable when taking into account differences in bond structure, security, size, and credit ratings for the wide array of bonds issued by state and local governments.
+When not required by state or local laws, issuers should sell their debt using a method of sale that is most likely to achieve the lowest cost of borrowing, while considering both short-range and long-range implications for taxpayers and ratepayers.
+Differing views exist with respect to the relative merits of competitive sales, negotiated sales, and private sales (direct placements and bank loans).
+Moreover, research into the subject has not led to universally accepted findings as to which method of sale is preferable when considering differences in bond structure, security, size, and credit ratings for the wide array of bonds issued by state and local governments.
 In addition, issuers should be aware of, and take into consideration, all disclosures (current and future) that may be required based on the method of sale that is selected.

-The appropriate duties, roles and responsibilities of municipal advisors and underwriters are often not well understood, but have been solidified with recent regulatory changes.
+The appropriate duties, roles and responsibilities of municipal advisors and underwriters are often not well understood but have been solidified with recent regulatory changes.
 Municipal advisors are the only parties with a federal fiduciary duty to the issuer.
 In contrast, the relationship between the issuer and underwriter is one where the relationship has a common purpose (sale of debt) but competing objectives (issuer: lowest interest rate, underwriter: higher interest rate to reduce the risk of not being able to sell the debt at a profit).
-It is important for issuers to become familiar with the Securities and Exchange Commission’s (SEC) Municipal Advisor Rule, and understand its implications on underwriter responsibilities as discussed in the materials related to the Municipal Advisor Rule.
+It is important for issuers to become familiar with the Securities and Exchange Commission’s (SEC) Municipal Advisor Rule and understand its implications on underwriter responsibilities.
 Resources to help issuers become familiar with the Rule are included in the References section of this document.

 Competitive Sale.
 For public sales, GFOA believes that the presence of the following factors may favor the use of a competitive sale: